Undivided Resources

 The first step in applying for the HCBA waiver is to learn that it exists.
 Congratulations, you’ve made it this far!
 In a perfect world, families would be told about the HCBA waiver as soon as their child is diagnosed with a medical condition that requires ongoing care at home.
 But our medical care system is complicated, and information for children who have medically intensive disabilities sometimes falls through the cracks.
 Sometimes hospitals don’t refer families to the HCBA waiver because they don’t know it exists, they don’t know the rules on who qualifies, or they’ve heard there is a waitlist.

-Most of the people who are enrolled in the HCBA Waiver are adults.
-That means that most of the information available about the HCBA Waiver is geared for an adult audience.
+Most of the people who are enrolled in the HCBA waiver are adults.
+That means that most of the information available about the HCBA waiver is geared for an adult audience.

 Compounding the difficulty, families who have children with medically intensive disabilities are frequently sent to the wrong places.
 County Medi-Cal offices don’t process HCBA waiver applications and frequently don’t know what the HCBA waiver is.
-Regional Centers don’t process HCBA waiver applications and don’t provide services to children whose disabilities are solely medical in nature.
+Regional Centers don’t process HCBA waiver applications and don’t provide services to children whose disabilities are solely physical in nature.
 California Children’s Services will help children with medically intensive disabilities who have Medi-Cal eligibility, or if their family spends more than 20% of their income on the child’s medical expenses.
-CCS workers frequently tells families about their own rules for higher income families, but not about the HCBA Waiver that would give the child Medi-Cal eligibility without having to spend 20% of the family income on medical expenses.
+CCS workers frequently tells families about their own rules for higher income families, but not about the HCBA waiver that would give the child Medi-Cal eligibility without having to spend 20% of the family income on medical expenses.

 In addition, families don’t just have to apply for all these programs, they have to apply for everything in the right order.
 In general, adults apply for Medi-Cal first, then apply for the HCBA waiver.
 For children who need institutional deeming, the order is reversed - children apply for the HCBA waiver first, wait for approval, then apply for Medi-Cal.